How it works

 The FEDORA Platform showcases and supports excellence and renewal in the field of opera and ballet.

-The Platform provides visibility and funding to innovative co-productions created by emerging artists.
+The Platform provides visibility and funding to innovative co-productions created by emerging artists that are still in the making, and education programmes.

-Alongside nurturing European innovation and creativity, FEDORA’s mission is to increase Opera and Ballet’s accessibility and reach out to a wider audience.
+Alongside nurturing European innovation and creativity, FEDORA ’s mission is to increase opera and ballet’s accessibility and reach out to a wider audience by harnessing the digital shift.

 International collaboration and mobility